-Authentication is a process exists in almost every application to Identify application client whether it is a user or other application.
+Authentication is a process that exists in almost every application to Identify the application client whether it is a user or another application.
 While authentication client sends credentials to the application.
-The application ensures that credentials are correct, generates authentication token and sends it back to the client.
+The application ensures that credentials are correct, generates an authentication token, and sends it back to the client.
 To access the application as an identified client, the client uses the received authentication token.

-After successful authentication, the application generates token with all necessary data, signs it with a public key and sends it back to a client.
+After successful authentication, the application generates a token with all necessary data, signs it with a public key, and sends it back to a client.
 There is a standard for token generation, it is JWT (JSON Web Token).
-The process described in OpenID Connect (OIDC) specification.
-When a client tries to access the application with a token, the application verifies token sign with a private key, check if the token is expired, retrieves all session data from the token and makes a decision if a client has access to the desired resource.
+The process is described in OpenID Connect (OIDC) specification.
+When a client tries to access the application with a token, the application verifies the token sign with a private key, checks if the token is expired, retrieves all session data from the token, and makes a decision if a client has access to the desired resource.

 |Session information could be stolen||✅ It is impossible to steal session information from the session identifier because it is just an identifier associated with the session||⛔Session identifier contains all authentication information and it is possible to steal sensitive information, it is not encrypted.|

 |Resource consuming||⛔When retrieving session information, the service always gets access to session storage which causes additional resource consumption.||✅The session identifier contains all session information.|

 |Easy to implement||⛔When session information is stored in an external database, there is a need to implement session database persistence.||✅Session identifier contains all session information, there is no need to implement additional functionality|

 |Easy to scale||⛔While adding new instances, there is a need to implement additional scale to session storage as well||✅ Adding new service instances does not require additional effort|